top of page

 Soft Gold Metallic Finish

-The soft gold finish is a gold finish that has a higher purity of gold on the outer layer.
+This printed circuit board surface finish is a gold finish that has a higher purity of gold on the outer layer.
 Soft gold is 99.9% pur.
 Circuit boards that need wire bonding and high solderability are often finished in soft gold.
 Soft gold creates stronger solder joints compared to hard gold.

 In general, the electrolytic nickel/gold finish is the most costly PCB finish.

-7.Hot air solder leveling (HASL)/ Lead Free HASL
+1. Hot air solder leveling (HASL)/Lead-Free HASL

 HASL, or a traditional method of surface treatment, is a way to treat the surface.
 The board is dipped into a molten-solder bath to coat all surfaces exposed with solder.
 The board is placed between hot-air knives to remove any excess solder.
-Solder used in this case is a mix of tin, lead and zinc.
-The HASL method has an unexpected benefit: it exposes the PCB up to 265degC temperatures, allowing any delamination problems to be discovered before expensive components are attached.
+The solder used in this case is a mix of tin, lead, and zinc.
+The HASL method has an unexpected benefit: it exposes the PCB up to 265°C temperatures, allowing any delamination problems to be discovered before expensive components are attached.
 HASL makes the device more resistant to drops.
 The HASL method is identical to the lead-free HASL.
 The only difference is that the solder is made of lead-free alloys such as tin-copper-nickel-germanium, tin-silver-copper (SAC), and tin-copper-cobalt.
 HASL used to be the industry standard but has seen a decline in popularity due to possible RoHS compliance concerns.

 Advantages: Low price, long shelf-life, and HASL can be reworked.